×

 Best Practices for Engaging with NFTs in 2025

-- Secure Your Wallet: Use hardware wallets like Ledger Nano X or Trezor, enable 2FA, and never share private keys.
+Secure Your Wallet: Use hardware wallets like Ledger Nano X or Trezor, enable 2FA, and never share private keys.

 Risks and Challenges

-- Scalability: Ethereum gas fees spike during high demand.
+Scalability: Ethereum gas fees can spike.

 Disclaimer: Crypto products and NFTs are unregulated and can be highly risky.
 There may be no regulatory recourse for any loss from such transactions.
 Please do your own research before investing and seek independent legal/financial advice if you are unsure about the investments.

-Updated on: 30th October, 2025 3:31 PM
+Published on: 28th October, 2025 1:46 PM